eclipse-theia/theia-website/src/docs/user_ai.md

 Chat sessions are stored in the `.theia/chatSessions/` directory within your user home directory.

+### Agent Notifications

+Agents can notify you about two kinds of events: when they finish a task and when they need your input, for example a pending tool-call confirmation or a question an agent asked.
+This is useful for longer-running, autonomous workflows where you are not actively watching the chat.

+You can configure how you are notified globally via the `ai-features.notifications.default` preference and per agent in the [AI Configuration view](#ai-configuration).
+Available notification styles include showing a message, raising an OS notification, and blinking, and you can also turn notifications off.
+Activating an OS notification focuses the relevant chat session.
+Notifications are suppressed while the chat that triggered them is already open and focused.

+Independently of the notification style, the chat overview highlights any session that is waiting for your input with a bell icon, an attention-colored dot, a bold title, and a "Waiting for your input" tooltip.
+This takes precedence over the running indicator, so you can quickly spot which session is blocked on you.

 ### Starting Chat from the Editor

 You can initiate AI chat sessions directly from the editor context.
 To start a session, right-click anywhere in a file - either at the cursor position or with a selection—and choose the "Ask AI" option.
 Alternatively, use the shortcut Ctrl+I to trigger the same action.